Carbonfreezer/qhull_rayon/README.md

 > `cargo test`

 The test suite makes use of property testing by the [proptest](https://crates.io/crates/proptest), which scans the valid input range.
-On failure, it tries to find the minimal counter example.
+On failure, it tries to find the minimal counterexample.

 Documentation can be generated with
 > `cargo doc --open`

-if you want to include the documentation for the test utilities add all-festures:
+If you want to include the documentation for the test utilities, add all-features:
 > `cargo doc --open --all-features`